Jish: British Mandate

+Israel

 1948 Palestine war

 Israeli forces captured Jish on 29 October 1948, during Operation Hiram.
 A massacre was perpetrated by Israeli troops.
 Historian Saleh Abdel Jawad has estimated "at least 100 fatalities".
 (Note: Saleh Abdel Jawad, 2007, Zionist Massacres: the Creation of the Palestinian Refugee Problem in the 1948 War.
 "Indiscriminate killings and killings of prisoners occur.
 Sources emphasise different details, but agree that civilians and fighters who had surrendered are rounded up and killed.
 Those killed include four Maronite Christians, a woman and her baby, ten Moroccan prisoners, and surrendered soldiers.
 There are at least 100 fatalities (author's estimate).")
 Historian Benny Morris wrote that "the troops apparently murdered about 10 Moroccan POWs (who had served with the Syrian Army) and a number of civilians, including, apparently, four Maronite Christians, and a woman and her baby."

 The Israeli prime minister, David Ben-Gurion, ordered an investigation of the deaths but no IDF soldiers were brought to trial, though a military investigation concluded with the order that those responsible for the unjustified killings were to be tried 'immediately'.
+Moreover, Mordechai Maklef, then an operations officer on the Northern Front (and later IDF chief of staff), revealed that in some operations “the potential enemy” was eliminated, meaning civilians.
+He cited cases including Safsaf, Jish, Eilabun, Lod, Ramla, and larger-scale actions in the south, adding that the intention was expulsion and implying that mass displacement could not be carried out without such acts of terrrorism (טרור).

 Many of the residents of Jish were forced to leave the village in 1948 and became Palestinian refugees in Lebanon.
 Some Christians from the nearby town of Kafr Bir'im resettled in Jish, where today they are citizens of Israel, but continue to press for their right of return to their former villages.
 In October 1950, Israeli forces raided Jish and detained seven suspected smugglers who were stripped, bound, and beaten.
 They were released without charge.

 Elias Chacour, now Archbishop of the Melkite Greek Catholic Church, whose family resettled in Jish, wrote that when he was eight years old he discovered a mass grave containing two dozen bodies.